enriquehdzr/projects/mchs/readme.txt

-Estos programas se utilizan para obtener la funcion de distribución radial.
+Estos programas se utilizan para obtener la funcion de distribuciÃ³n radial.
 Estadisticamente la importancia de esta funcion se refiere a determinar la posibilidad de que una particula se encuentra cercana a una particula de prueba.
 Con esto podemos obtener patrones de densidad y tendencias de fluides para determinar el estado del sistema.
 Nuevamente se recurre al modelo Monte Carlo para generar valoreas aleatorios que permitan predecir futuros comportamientos a aprtir de comportamientos anteriores

-1.- Generar la configuracion inicial correr el ejecutable conf.exe o conf (el codigo fuente es conf.f) Para compilar el programa conf.f
+This files are part of a system used to get the known Radial distribution Function, wich is used to determine la probability for one particle to be near to a sample one.
+With this we can get patterns of density and trens of fluidity in order to determine the state of the system.
+For this is evaluated the position for much particules as we want.
+Systems with over 10 thousand particles are commonly used so the amount of data analyzed used to be very large.

+1.- Generate the initial configuration running conf.exe or conf (source code is conf.f) to do this conf.f
 ./gfortran -o conf.exe conf.f

-Ejecutar
+Run
 ./conf.exe

-Seleccionar la opcion 1 (FCC)
+Select option 1 (FCC)
-Seleccionar el numero 3 (3-replicas) Numero de atomos = 108
+Select number 3 (3-replicas) Number of atoms = 108
-Introducir la densidad numerica adimensional, dens=0.5 Seleccionar la opcion 2 (foto configuracion inicial) Seleccionar la opcion 0 (salir)
-Sugerencia, el archivo de salida puede llamarse ''fort.1x''
+Set adimentional numeric density, dens=0.5
+Select option 2 (photo of initial config)
+Select option 0 (exit)
+output file may be called ''fort.1x''

-2.- Simulacion Monte Carlo
+2.- Monte Carlo simulation

-copiar el archivo fort.1x a fort.1
+copy fort.1x to fort.1
 cp fort.1x  fort.1

-Para compilar el programa de Monte Carlo gfortran -o mc.exe mc.f
+To compile the Monte Carlo program we use gfortran -o mc.exe mc.f

-3.- corrida
+3.- Run
 ./mchs.exe < mchs.dat

-El archivo ''mc.dat'' contiene datos de entrada para llevar a cabo la corrida:
-HS      !TITLE
+The file ''mc.dat'' contains input data to get the simulation done HS      !TITLE
 5000    !NUMBER OF CYCLES
 500     !NUMBER OF CYCLES BETWEEN OUTPUT